- I. The basics of the Supply Chain Act

 IV.
 Affiliated enterprises

-1. When can an enterprise be considered to be one "belonging to the group" within the meaning of Section 1 (3) LkSG?
+1. When can an enterprise be considered to be one “belonging to the group” within the meaning of section 1 (3) Supply Chain Act?

-"Belonging to the group" is a nontechnical collective term and is not limited to enterprises that fall under Section 18 of the Stock Corporation Act (AktG).
-All forms of affiliated enterprises within the meaning of Section 15 of the AktG are covered.
+“Belonging to the group” is a nontechnical collective term and is not limited to enterprises that fall under section 18 Stock Corporation Act (Aktiengesetz – AktG).
+All forms of affiliated enterprises within the meaning of section 15 Stock Corporation Act are covered.

 2. Does the parent company have to include the subsidiaries’ subsidiaries’ employees etc. in the count?

-Yes, if the parent company, its subsidiaries and subsidiaries’ subsidiaries are affiliated enterprises (cf. Section 15 of the Stock Corporation Act).
+Yes, if the parent company, its subsidiaries and subsidiaries’ subsidiaries are affiliated enterprises (cf. section 15 Stock Corporation Act).

-3. Do German subsidiaries also have to count the employees of the respective parent company or even all the parent company’s other subsidiaries (i.e., ultimately all group employees) or do the subsidiaries only count their own employees and those of their subsidiaries?
+3. Do German subsidiaries also have to count the employees of the respective parent company or even their parent company’s other subsidiaries (i.e., ultimately all group employees) or do the subsidiaries only count their own employees?

-Counting is always from "bottom to top", i.e., the employees of all subsidiaries count for the parent company.
+Counting is always from “bottom to top”, i.e., the employees of all subsidiaries (as well as sub-subsidiaries etc.) count only for the parent company.
 However, neither the employees of the parent company nor those of the parent company’s other subsidiaries count towards the subsidiary's number.
+As regards the constellation of several equal-ranking parent companies in a group of equals pursuant to section 18 (2) of the Stock Corporation Act, please refer to the answer to question IV.5.

-4. If counting is always from "bottom to top", are employees counted at each level or only up to the top parent company?
+4. When counting is always from “bottom to top”, are employees counted at each level or only up to the top parent company?

 Employees are only counted up to the top parent company (in Germany).

-7. Does each enterprise covered in a group have to fulfil its own obligations under the LkSG, or can these obligations also be fulfilled by the parent company in centralised fashion?
+8. Does each enterprise included in a group have to fulfil its own obligations under the Supply Chain Act, or can these obligations also be fulfilled by the parent company in a centralised fashion?

 You have to draw distinctions between different kinds of setups in this regard: